avfaulkner/connection-broker-infra-azure/README.md

 ```
 The script will export a value called `storage_account_name` that looks like "tfstate(some value)".
 Place this value in `provider.tf` in 'backend "azurerm"'.

+6. Remember to add all variables in `terraform.tfvars` prior to running the Terraform script.

-6. Initialize Terraform
+7. Initialize Terraform
 ```
 terraform init
 ```

-7. View the infrastructure plan
+8. View the infrastructure plan
 ```
 terraform plan
 ```

-8. Apply the Terraform plan
+9. Apply the Terraform plan
 ```
 terraform apply
 ```